 Table 7 presents a breakdown of the frisks in the frisk sample by district along with the percent of frisks in that district that are supported by documented IOARS for conducting the frisk.
-The fewest number of frisks occurred in Districts 1 and 6 (six and four, respectively).
-Districts 2 and 5 reported the highest number of frisks (24 and 26 frisks, respectively) with 66.7 and 69.2 percent of those frisks meeting the IOARS standard, respectively.
-District 7 was least likely to meet the IOARS documentation standard to justify frisks (35.7 percent).
+The fewest number of frisks occurred in Districts 1 and 6 (eight and six, respectively).
+Districts 5 and 7 reported the highest number of frisks (23 and 30 frisks, respectively) with 78.3 and 63.3 percent of those frisks meeting the IOARS standard, respectively.
+District 1 was least likely to meet the IOARS documentation standard to justify frisks (62.5 percent).

 The primary reason for our determination of insufficient IOARS justification is the lack of information supporting the objective and reasonable circumstances for why the officer(s) suspected the subject was armed and why they suspected the person was immediately dangerous.
 In most cases officers indicate a safety concern but do not provide necessary detail linking the subject or current circumstances to the concern that the subject was armed and immediately dangerous.
+For example, officers may indicate a person was frisked because someone among their group was wanted for a recent armed robbery and thus the officer conducted a frisk for fear a weapon could harm them during the current encounter.
+This description lacks specific information about the nature of the armed robbery, its relative recency to the current encounter, and whether there were any other cues that the frisked subject was immediately dangerous and implicated in the recent robbery.